stackus/errors/README.md

 ## Transmitting errors with GRPC

-The methods `SendGRPCError(error) error` and `ReceiveGRPCError(error) error` provide a way to convert a status.Status and it's error into an errors.Error and vice versa.
+The methods `SendGRPCError(error) error` and `ReceiveGRPCError(error) error` provide a way to convert a status.Status and its error into an errors.Error and vice versa.
 You can use these in your server and client handlers directly, or they can be used with GRPC interceptors.

 Server Example: